54 Fun Baby Shower Games

 How to play:

-Think of at least 10 famous parents from British history, pop culture, or a category of your choice.
+Think of at least 10 famous parents from British history, pop culture or a category of your choice.
 Then do some research and write down the name of the eldest child of each parent (this is your answer key).
 Distribute a list of the parents' names to your guests.
 Ask everyone to write down the name of the eldest child next to the parent's name.
-See who can correctly name the greatest number of children.
+This game can also be adapted for the 2nd child, 3rd child, etc. See who can correctly name the greatest number of children.

-Do you know your Little Bo-Peep from your Itsy Bitsy Spider?
+Do you know your Little Bo-Peep from your Incy Wincy Spider?
 Take a trip down memory lane with this fun nursery rhyme-themed game.

 What you'll need: